-Below is a Breakfast Club definition of a Gen Xer, which Marky Mark is, having been born almost to the day I graduated high school: June 5,1971.
-I’d have had no clue what to do with Mark had I borned him, but I had fun babysitting my nephew.
-He is much like Mark Wahlberg in personality and almost 50 now.
+Below is a Breakfast Club definition of a Gen Xer, which Marky Mark Wahlberg is, having been born almost to the day I graduated high school: June 5,1971.

 There’s probably a Gen X’er (born between 1965 to 1981), close to you.
 Not that you noticed.
 They’re normally known as the slackers, the latchkey kids, the middle-child generation.
 Caught between boomers and younger Millennials, Generation X is mainly known for being neglected and ignored.

-Gen X was still into cars, like the Boomers were, which is one reason a Gen Xer drove me crazy, but when it comes to knowing how to learn the answers to a test, Mr. Wahlberg had been seriously ignored in school.
+Gen X was still into cars, like the Boomers were, but when it comes to knowing how to learn the answers to a test, Mr. Wahlberg proved he had been seriously ignored in school.

 An Ellen Degeneres interview with Mark Wahlberg popped up.
-Ellen gave him an verbal written practice driver’s test using index cards because his daughter was about to take her driver’s test and Mark claimed he was helping his daughter pass it.
+Ellen gave him a verbal practice driver’s test taken from the DMV handbook using index cards.
+His daughter was about to take her driver’s test and Mark claimed he was helping his daughter pass it.

 I do hope dear old dad didn’t coach his daughter for her upcoming exam.
 In fact, I kind of hope he didn’t help his kids with any homework or tests.

-Ellen read the first question to him.
-It must be 50 years since I took the multiple choice driver’s test, but I was able to answer it in less than five seconds.
-It was “B.” Marky Mark couldn’t answer it because he was too busy debating the question and the fifty possible scenarios that might occur during this putative drive he was taking for the test.
+It must be 50 years since I took the driver’s test, but I answered it in five seconds.
+Marky Mark couldn’t answer it because he was too busy debating the question and the fifty possible scenarios that might occur during this putative “drive” he was taking for the test.

-In fact, to hide the fact that he doesn’t know squat about parallel parking on a level street, or what to do with his wheels when he parks (I think he suggests people take the wheels off the car and tie them to the roof), he asks Ellen who has the right of way when two cars meet on a narrow steep road.
+To hide the fact that he doesn’t know squat about parallel parking on a level street, or what to do with his wheels when he parks (I think he suggests people take the wheels off the car and tie them to the roof), he asks Ellen, “Who has the right of way when two cars meet on a narrow steep road?”

 Is it the driver going up, or the driver going down?
 Mark asks Ellen.

-Other than the fact that this question probably never shows up on a driver’s test unless there’s a snowy day in San Francisco, and that the answer depends on which driver has the space to let the other driver over so they can pass, the question was irrelevant to the question at hand.
+This question never shows up on a driver’s test unless there’s a snowy day in San Francisco.
+The answer depends on which driver has the space to let the other driver over so they can pass.
+Also, his question was irrelevant to the question at hand.

-Marky Mark definitely tells the viewers, or at least he tells Ellen, that it is not okay to park 18 inches away from the curb!
+Irrelevance be damned.
+Mark then tells Ellen that it’s not okay to park 18 inches away from the curb.
 Oh, no. That simply isn’t “done.”
 In other words, he has not got a clue.

-Moving on to the next question, “How far down the road a driver should look while driving?”
-The answer was measured in choices and were “looking at the horizon;” “looking 10 to 15 seconds ahead,” or “looking 3 car lengths ahead.”
+The next question was, “How far down the road should a driver look while driving?”
+The choices were, “Look at the horizon;” “Look 10 to 15 seconds ahead,” or “Look 3 car lengths ahead.”

-Kitties came up, though, because Mark brought them up; where a driver should look to avoid running one over was central to his mind.
+Kitties came up, though, because Mark asked Ellen where a driver should look to avoid running one over.
 I’m sure Mark travels by limo everywhere, because this guy never took a test and passed it in his life, unless it was how many kitties it takes to drive a car.

-He sounded seriously stupid.
-After Ellen gave up and threw the DMV book over her shoulder, I had an insight as to why and when kids no longer graduate high school in the same numbers as the Boomers, and why they had to go to detention in the library.
+After Ellen gave up and threw the DMV book over her shoulder, I had an insight as to why and when kids no longer graduated high school in the same numbers as the Boomers, and why they had to go to detention in the library.

-Somewhere in the 60s, kids were taught to “think critically,” but someone missed something in the translation.
+Sometime in the 60s, schools said kids should be taught to “think critically,” but something got lost in the translation.
 It does not mean to question everything the DMV puts on paper.
-The DMV did that in a lame attempt to ensure safer roads and knowledgeable drivers by testing them.
+The DMV invented the driving test in a lame attempt to ensure safer roads and knowledgeable drivers.